Purchasing A Computer System

 No matter where you shop, a large part of your computer shopping experience success will hinge on your salesperson's experience, knowledge, training, and desire to help you.
 Most salespeople are very courteous and aggressive, however, most are also not particularly computer knowledgeable.
 Much too often, they do not volunteer substantial information and have to be pumped for details.

 When a salesperson pushes a particular computer system, rebate, or an addition for no apparent reason be sure to question his motivation.
-Be very wary of any add-on or deal the salesperson tries hard to talk you into that does not make sense.
-Beware of the salesperson who uses confusing computer lingo.
+Be very wary of any add-ons or deals the salesperson tries hard to talk you into that do not make sense.
+Beware of the salesperson that uses confusing computer lingo.
 A good salesperson will always put it all into layman's terms.
 Do not be embarrassed to ask questions, no matter how silly you think they are.

 If something rubs you the wrong way about the salesperson, grab someone else or simply walk out the door.
 Remember you, the customer, are the boss!
 Never be shy nor intimidated when purchasing a computer system or parts and spending your hard earned money.